irinatu17/Art-of-Tea/README.md

 - Apart from that, I used some icons, specific to the tea world and East topic that were found in a free icons library [Flaticon](https://www.flaticon.com/).
 #### Further styling decisions
 ### Wireframes
+[Balsamiq Wireframes](https://balsamiq.com/) tool was used to create all wireframes for the project.

+Initial wireframes for desktop, tablet and mobile can be found [here](https://github.com/irinatu17/Art-of-Tea/tree/master/wireframes).

 ---